SamHSoftware/Machine-Learning/CNN-nuclear-segmentation/README.md

 The training and validation loss:
 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/CNN-nuclear-segmentation/img/loss_graph.png?raw=true" alt="An example of the training and validation loss over several hundred epochs." width="500"/>

-The training and validation accuracy.
+The training and validation accuracy:
 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/CNN-nuclear-segmentation/img/accuracy_graph.png?raw=true" alt="An example of the training and validation accuracy over several hundred epochs." width="500"/>

 The montage images (one per epoch).
-These can be indivudually inspected, or they can be (manually) made into a ```.gif``` to show how the model learns with each epoch:
+These can be indivudually inspected, or they can be (manually) made into a ```.gif``` to show how the model learns with each epoch.
+I've taken an excerpt from one such gif (minus the raw image, as that drove up the file size to push to github) to demonstrate this:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Question_mark_%28black%29.svg/800px-Question_mark_%28black%29.svg.png" alt="An example of a gif which you can make to determine how your model trains over time." width="500"/>